NHSDigital/api-management-slackbot/README.md

 - SLACK_SIGNING_SECRET - Signing Secret found on the Basic Information tab.
 - SLACK_BOT_TOKEN - Bot User OAuth Access Token (starting with 'xoxb') found on the OAuth & Permissions tab.
 - SLACK_MESSAGE_LIMIT - Limited number of messages fetched to determine if the user has recently posted a message in the channel.
-Max number is 100.
+The max number is 100.